kokoweite/sfdcbot/README.md

 **A simple way to fill automatically countries and states on salesforce platform**

-This tool provides a simple way to fill automatically states and contries you want to add from a source organization to target organization.
+This tool provides a simple way to fill automatically states and countries you want to add from a source organization to target organization.

 ## How to Use